ThyCozyDev/Password-manager/README.md

 ## Description

-This password manager script provides a graphical user interface to generate strong, random passwords based on user-defined length and character sets, including uppercase and lowercase letters, digits, and special characters.
+This password generator script provides a graphical user interface to generate strong, random passwords based on user-defined length and character sets, including uppercase and lowercase letters, digits, and special characters.

 ## Features